Utility Patents: The Basics

-A patent is a right granted to inventors that prevents others from using, making, or selling their invention for a certain period of time.
-There are three types of patents available for inventions: design patents, plant patents, and utility patents.
+A patent is a right granted to inventors that prevent others from using, making, or selling their inventions for a certain period of time.
+There are three types of patents available for inventions:

 What Is a Utility Patent?

 A utility patent is available for an invention or discovery of a new and useful machine, manufacture, composition of matter, or process.
-This patent is also available for improvements to a machine, manufacture, composition, or process that are considered new and useful.
+This patent is also available for useful improvements to an existing machine, manufacture, composition, or process.

 The Difference Between Utility and Design Patents

 A utility patent protects how an object works and is used, while a design patent protects how an object looks.
 If both the utility and the ornamental appearance of an object are new inventions, the object can receive both a design patent and a utility patent.